CastosHQ/Seriously-Simple-Podcasting/readme.txt

 If you would like to contribute translations to this plugin you can do so through [a simple web interface](https://translate.wordpress.org/projects/wp-plugins/seriously-simple-podcasting).
 Any and all translations (new languages or updates to existing ones) are always welcome.

-== Usage ==

-Simply upload the plugin and you're good to go.
-Go to "Podcast > Add New" to add new episodes and go to "Podcast > Settings" to customise your podcast.

-Podcast media files can be uploaded directly into WordPress, hosted on the integrated [Castos](https://castos.com/?utm_medium=sspodcasting&utm_source=wordpress&utm_campaign=wpplugin_08_2019) platform, or hosted on any other site - in the latter case all you'll need to supply is the URL to the file. *Please note that episode lengths and file sizes can only be automatically calculated for files that are hosted on the same server as the website - either way though, you can input them manually.*

-If you need help, you can find complete user and developer documentation [here](https://castos.com/podcast-hosting-wordpress/?utm_medium=sspodcasting&utm_source=wordpress&utm_campaign=wpplugin_08_2019).

 == Installation ==

 Installing "Seriously Simple Podcasting" can be done either by searching for "Seriously Simple Podcasting" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps: